Wedding Reception Timeline: The Hour-by-Hour Guide to Perfect Flow

 The Three Timeline Killers:

-1. The Domino Effect: One delay cascades through everything.
+The Domino Effect: One delay cascades through everything.
 Photos run 30 minutes late?
 Your entire evening shifts.

-2. Energy Ignorance: Scheduling cake cutting at 10:30 PM when everyone's drunk and dancing?
+Energy Ignorance: Scheduling cake cutting at 10:30 PM when everyone's drunk and dancing?
 Energy killer.

-3. Guest Psychology Blindness: Not understanding that certain moments signal specific things to different age groups.
+Guest Psychology Blindness: Not understanding that certain moments signal specific things to different age groups.

-Here's what actually works: Build a flexible framework with natural transition points, then let experienced professionals manage the actual flow.
+Here's what actually works: build a flexible framework with natural transition points, then let experienced professionals manage the actual flow.
 Your wedding DJ isn't just playing music—they're conducting the entire evening's energy.

 Pre-Reception Setup: What Happens Before Guests Arrive